Join us for an adventure in flavor!

 They love this winter comfort food with their small noodle-like Hungarian dumplings, called Nokedli.
 They are made with flour and eggs and can be easily made from scratch while your chicken paprikash pot is simmering.

 Another great alternative is Spaetzle, which is the German counterpart for small dumpling-like noodles.
-You can sometimes find them in your grocery store.
+You can sometimes find them in supermarkets.

 Here in States, where such things may not be readily available, they go great with any egg noodles.
 Other great options are mashed potatoes, gnocci, or even some crusty warm bread.